Skip to content

 2.1 Offline Installation

-2.1.1 One-Command Download Resource Files
+2.1.1 One-Command Download of Resource Files

 For Linux, macOS, and other systems, it is recommended to use the official shell command to download the installation package.